-Today, my friend Becky and I have teamed-up to share some inspiration for those interested in tackling a little pantry make-over project that can really help to improve efficiency in the kitchen.
+Today, I thought it would be helpful to share some inspiration for those interested in tackling a little pantry make-over project that can really help to improve efficiency in the kitchen.

 That’s because having a well-organized pantry enables you to not only quickly locate items needed for a recipe, but also ensures that you’re better able to track what’s in your pantry.
 Being able to better monitor your food inventory allows you to avoid buying in excess, which not only wastes space, but usually results in having to toss out items that expire due to them getting “lost in the disorganized crowd.”